Disabled Student Guidelines for University Accommodation – 2023-24

 8. Choice of study bedrooms to meet needs

 When study bedrooms are allocated this is done to be able to meet students requirements.
 Students who may require a room that is not a standard room type (shared kitchen and bathroom); can contact Student Support Services (specifically DDSS) to enquire about partial funding that may be available due to disability.
 The University will consider the application and then, if agreed, pay the cost difference between a standard room and the alternative room type, which a disabled student requires to support their disability.
-Due to limited availability, it is not possible to offer this rent adjustment in all accommodation for example studios in Studio 300.
-The central Student Customer Team will apply adjustments to the rental before the first payment date is due which is usually early October.
+Due to limited availability, it is not possible to offer this rent adjustment in all accommodation.
+The Student Customer Team will apply adjustments to the rental before the first payment date is due which is usually early October.
 If the funding request is submitted and agreed after (or too late) for the first payment date it will be applied and refunded as applicable.

 Please note the above is subject to review and amendments and should be used as a guide only.
 For full support and details regarding the above and accommodation, options please contact the Accommodation Office via email in the first instance email@example.com.